trywingman/splunk-rum-cli/SECURITY.md

 ## Dependencies

 This project relies on a variety of external dependencies.

-((tbd renovate))
+These dependencies are monitored by [Dependabot](https://docs.github.com/en/code-security/dependabot).
+Dependabot regularly checks for dependencies and automatically opens pull requests when newer versions are available.

 Upgrading to the [latest release](https://github.com/signalfx/o11y-dem-cli/releases) is recommended to ensure you have the latest security updates.
 If a security